rate this article

 Washington, D.C. joined the parade of locations recognizing gay marriage in March of 2010.
 Those first same-sex marriage licenses were issued following months of wrangling and trepidation over a bill passed by the city council would ever go into effect.

-New York is the latest state to join the gay marriage bandwagon, and hundreds of thousands of New Yorkers and New York state residents took to the streets to celebrate the decision to legalize same-sex unions.
+New York joined the gay marriage bandwagon in 2011, and hundreds of thousands of New Yorkers and New York state residents took to the streets to celebrate the decision to legalize same-sex unions.

 The decision to legalize same-sex marriages in New York state is a fairly recent one, dating back to June 24, 2011.
 That is when the legislature in the Republican-dominated New York Senate officially passed the bill by a vote of 33 to 29.
 The governor of New York quickly signed the bill into law, making New York the largest state to officially recognize gay marriage.
 Gay and lesbian couples can officially begin applying for marriage licenses in late July.